Toronto Community Housing: Affordable home ownership

 The Foundation Program provides eligible Toronto Community Housing tenants living in Regent Park, Lawrence Heights, Alexandra Park or Allenbury Gardens with down payment assistance for up to 35 per cent of the price of a new home in their revitalization community.

 The BOOST program helps eligible home purchasers with their down payment by providing assistance for up to 10 per cent of the price of a new home in a TCHC revitalization community.

 Community Safety Unit

-The new heraldic crest of TCHC's Community Safety Unit, developed on January 24, 2022.

 TCHC maintains a special constabulary for the purposes of providing policing and law enforcement services at and in relation to TCHC properties.
 The unit conducts proactive patrols, responds to calls for service, and investigates some crimes at TCHC properties.

 The special constables have authority under the Criminal Code of Canada, Controlled Drugs and Substances Act, Mental Health Act, Liquor Licence Act, Trespass to Property Act, and Provincial Offences Act.
 They carry batons, OC spray, and handcuffs.